-Here are the highlights divided by channel – dates and times will be added as they become available.
+Here are the highlights divided by channel – dates and times are gradually becoming available.

 On BBC Four

 Revisor: Crystal Pite and Jonathon Young’s intense dance theatre adaptation of Gogol’s 19th-century farce, The Inspector General, filmed at Sadler’s Wells earlier this year.

 Broadcast date: Sunday, 24 May at 10 pm

 Dracula: Northern Ballet's thrilling adaptation of Bram Stoker's immortal tale, following the irresistible Transylvanian vampire as he sails to Britain.